ICO Direct Marketing Code 'draft': 12 Highlights

 The ICO’s conclusion is it’s likely the organisation and the platform are joint controllers.
 Organisations should be satisfied the platform has taken all necessary steps to provide appropriate transparency information to people.
 It goes on to say:

 |You also need to inform individuals who have provided information to you that you intend to process their data to create these other audiences and ensure that you have a valid lawful basis.

 If individuals have objected to the use of their personal data for marketing purposes, you also must not use their data for the creation of a ‘lookalike’ audience.

 12. Right to object & most recent indication of wishes

 There’s a section of the draft code dedicated to individual rights, within which it specifically mentions that the most recent indication of an individuals’ wishes about the receipt of your direct marketing is the most important.
 It gives the following example:

 |If an individual specifically withdraws their objection or in the future actively solicits direct marketing from you, then this would override their original objection.
 However, failing to opt-out of your direct marketing at a later date (for example if you are using the electronic mail soft opt-in) does not override an individual’s previous Article 21(2) objection.|

 So, clarification on a point I know has caused some debate.
 If someone has unsubscribed, presenting them with an opt-out statement (i.e. relying on legitimate interests) will not override their previous objection.

 As said the draft code stretches to more than 120 pages.
-There’s much detail to mull over and it remains to be seen what changes emerge following the consultation.
+There’s much detail to mull over and it remains to be seen what changes emerge following the public consultation.